DeNetPRO/Node/guides/migrating-node.md

 ## Step 6: Configure and Start the Node

 Reconfigure the license from scratch on the new computer, rather than trying to carry over the old configurations files — it's simpler and less error-prone.
 Point the storage directory to your moved drive (Step 3) or a fresh empty folder.
+Point it to the folder that **contains** the `denode.storage-<license-id>` subdirectory of the old setup — the node keeps stored data inside that subdirectory.